Marshfield, Wisconsin: History

 The hub was also agricultural.
 Dairying began to organize as cheese factories started up, such as the one at Nasonville in 1885.
 Roddis and then Blum Brothers made wooden cheese boxes in Marshfield.
 By 1921 the Blum plant was making 3,500 boxes a day.
 In 1907 the first cold storage plant was built in town, to store local cheese before shipping it by rail to larger markets.
 Ice cream factories followed, and processing of eggs, chickens, and liquid milk.
 In 1923 a spokesman for the Soo Line Railroad said that Marshfield shipped more dairy products than any other city in the United States.

-St. Joseph's hospital began with six beds in 1890.
+St. Joseph's Hospital began with six beds in 1890.
 Operated by the Sisters of the Sorrowful Mother, it offered early health insurance.
 Lumbermen could pay a flat rate, and in exchange St. Joseph's would care for them in case of injury.
 In 1916, six local doctors formed a group practice clinic in the second story of the Thiel building downtown, calling themselves Marshfield Clinic.

-German immigrants made up two thirds of Marshfield's population in the 1890s.
+German immigrants made up two-thirds of Marshfield's population in the 1890s.
 One of the two early newspapers, Die Demokrat, was published in German.
 Many had family back in Germany as World War I approached, and had mixed sympathies.
 In one of Marshfield's old Victorian houses, a once-hidden paper-hanger's signature boasts, "...1917, when the Germans licked the World."
 Feelings were again mixed during World War II.
 In the summer of 1945, 243 German POWs were brought in to fill a labor shortage at the canning factory north of the current Wildwood Park.

-Wood-working and building continued long after the pines were cut.
+Woodworking and building continued long after the pines were cut.
 During World War II, Roddis Lumber and Veneer, which produced plywood and other composites, was "the Allies' largest pre-fabricator of wood for Liberty ships".
 Felker Brothers also produced components for the Liberty ships.
-The Frey brothers started building Rollohomes in 1947, and were followed by other manufacturers of mobile and modular homes.
-With consolidation of dairy farms and the late-2000s recession, some of these industries have contracted, the medical complex has expanded.
+The Frey brothers started building Rollohomes in 1947 and were followed by other manufacturers of mobile and modular homes.
+With the consolidation of dairy farms and the late-2000s recession, some of these industries have contracted, and the medical complex has expanded.
 Roehl Transport has also become a large enterprise.
 Around 2011 three new plants opened on the east side of town to process sand for hydraulic fracturing of oil and gas wells.